Probiotics

 are exploring gut health through stool or breath testing

-They tend to be most effective when diet and lifestyle foundations are also in place.
+In practice, choice of product is often based on matching the strain and dose as closely as possible to those investigated in similar contexts.
+In general, probiotics tend to be most effective when diet and lifestyle foundations are also in place.

-It’s also normal for probiotics to cause mild, temporary digestion changes at first — but strong or persistent symptoms may mean the strain isn’t a good fit.
+It’s also normal for probiotics to cause mild, temporary digestion changes at first.
+But strong or persistent symptoms may mean the strain isn’t a good fit.

 Probiotics can be helpful, but they usually make the biggest impact when the environment of the gut is supported first.
+So before focusing on supplementation consider:

 fibre intake (especially from plants)